 Is having tonnes of Facebook followers a benefit?
 Sure – but only if you’re doing it effectively and your content is actually reaching them all.
 You’d be surprised by how little people organic content can actually target.
 The majority of your audience will be scrolling through social media and only see your posts pop up once in a blue moon.

+So if you’ve considered all of your social platforms and want to utilise them more efficiently, we’ve got some things for you to think about.
 Can you put money into Facebook follower campaigns to increase sales?
 You could, but it’s really not the most effective way of doing so.
 Here’s why…

 Let’s say you decide you want to gain 12,000 new followers for your business on Facebook – totally achievable.
 However, if the average cost per follower in today’s market is around £1.50, you’re going to be spending a whopping £18k on them.
 (If you have that kind of budget to play with, you could be using it in far better ways, trust me!)